Aaron-RN/ROR-GDT-Assessment/README.md

 ## PATCH /musicians

-Once the PATCH request has successfully gone through an array of all musicians currently in the database will be returned
+Once the PATCH request has successfully gone through, an array of all musicians currently in the database will be returned

 { "musician":
 &nbsp;&nbsp;{